-Region: Lower electricity consumption in Europe especially in SEE countries4.
-September 2020. / SEE Energy News
+Region: Lower electricity consumption in Europe especially in SEE countries, SEE Energy News

 Due to the lockdown measures with the aim of slowing down the spread of the coronavirus, lower electricity consumption was noticed in the European Union.
 The closing of factories, schools, restaurants, stay-at-home orders and other measures affected lower electricity consumption.